hci-lab-um/heuristics-for-test-tool-design/H12-How-long-will-the-tool-be-used.md

 - The lifespan of the tool.
     - Will the tool be used enough to gain a return on investment (ROI) in implementing it?
     - How long will the tool be maintained?
     - How many people will use the tool in that time?
+    - What consideration of decommisioning the tool and migrating artefacts to a new tool?
 - The length of time a tool will run continuously without restarting, and therefore the level of reliability required.